ZerBea/hcxdumptool/README.md

 Brief description
 --------------

-Stand-alone binaries - designed to run on Raspberry Pi's with installed Arch Linux.
+Stand-alone binaries - designed to run on Arch Linux, but other Linux distributions should work, too.
-It may work on other Linux systems (notebooks, desktops) and distributions, too.

 Capture format pcapng is compatible to Wireshark and tshark.

 Read this post: hcxtools - solution for capturing wlan traffic and conversion to hashcat formats (https://hashcat.net/forum/thread-6661.html)